NEW 2019 ELA SESSION ANNOUNCED

 The sessions focus on 28 Executive Leadership Skills that are essential to serving as successful higher education administrators, with topics on shifts in higher education and higher education leadership, changing funding sources and expectations, new requisite multicultural competencies, risk management, governing board relations, fundraising, and many more.
 This Academy will prepare current and future leaders to appreciate the multicultural and global dynamics of higher education by promoting key critical thinking skills, leadership, and strategic planning for higher education officials.

-For a closer look into the academy that stives to transform higher education, read this article from Diverse: Issues in Higher Education, which highlights the 2018 ELA program: 2018 ELA Article Link.
+For a closer look into the academy that strives to transform higher education, read these articles from Diverse: Issues in Higher Education, which highlights the 2018 ELA program: 2018 ELA Article Link and 2018 ELA Feature Article.